CSLewin/APBW/mess/Combat Procedure.md

 - 21-25 is Instant Death (in various flavors)
 - 26+ is Violent Death (A death so shocking it afflicts your allies or hazards the battlefield)

+8. Resolve any End of Round effects:
+- Resolve spells and abilities that have an End of Round component.
-8. Resolve any End of Round effects.
-Some spells and abilities may happen at this point, as well as penalties to momentum from armor.
+- Resolve penalties to momentum from armor.
 	- No Armor: No End of Round momentum penalty
 	- Leather: -1 momentum at End of Round
 	- Chain: -2 momentum at End of Round
 	- Plate: -4 momentum at End of Round

 9. Begin the next round.
 Everyone rolls initiative again, adds the new value to their current momentum count, and those values are used to determine turn order.
 Repeat these steps until there's nobody left who wants to keep fighting.